core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    * A new parameter Counter Signature Algorithm is included, and its value identifies the algorithm used for source authenticating messages sent within the group, by means of a counter signature (see Section 4.5 of {{RFC8152}}).
 Its value is immutable once the Common Context is established.
 The EdDSA signature algorithm ed25519 {{RFC8032}} is mandatory to implement.

 2. one Sender Context, unless the endpoint is configured exclusively as silent server.
 The Sender Context is used to secure outgoing group messages and is initialized according to Section 3 of {{I-D.ietf-core-object-security}}, once the endpoint has joined the group.
+A Sender ID is provided to an endpoint upon joining a group, is valid only within that group, and is unique within the same group.
+Endpoints which are configured only as silent servers do not have an Sender ID.
 In practice, the symmetric keying material in the Sender Context of the sender endpoint is shared with all the recipient endpoints that have received group messages from that same sender endpoint.
 Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, the Sender Context stores also the endpoint's private key.

 3. one Recipient Context for each distinct endpoint from which group messages are received, used to process such incoming messages.
 The recipient endpoint creates a new Recipient Context upon receiving an incoming message from another endpoint in the group for the first time (see {{ssec-verify-request}} and {{ssec-verify-response}}).
 In practice, the symmetric keying material in a given Recipient Context of the recipient endpoint is shared with the associated sender endpoint from which group messages are received.
 Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, each Recipient Context stores also the public key of the associated other endpoint from which group messages are received.